With a rhythm of rhyming guitars,

 They playing for you on the radio,

-Roxy Music was a British art rock/Glam Rock band in The '70s and The '80s, known mainly for being a significant influence on Punk Rock, New Wave, Sophisti-Pop, Alternative Rock and being the band where musician and knob-twiddler extraordinaire Brian Eno started his professional career.
+Roxy Music was a British art rock/Glam Rock band in The '70s and The '80s, known mainly for being a significant influence on Punk Rock, New Wave, Sophisti-Pop, and Alternative Rock as well as being the band where musician and knob-twiddler extraordinaire Brian Eno started his professional career.
 It had the following members:

 - Bryan Ferry - vocals, keyboards (197183)

 - Phil Manzanera - guitar (197283)

 - Brian Eno - synthesizer, "treatments", Record Producer, backing vocals (197173)